Remove Ghost Followers Instagram: The Top Engagement Killer

 2. They Can Damage Your Credibility as a Creator

 You may think that brands and marketing agencies look at only someone’s follower count when scouting for influencers.
 But while a significant follower base is always important, it’s not the only thing they watch out for.
-Content creators should also have good engagement rates.
+Content creators should also have a good engagement rate.
 Otherwise, it shows that people don’t even like your content.

 Brands are aware that influencers can simply buy ghost followers from third-party apps.
 It doesn’t make them influential or effective for marketing products.
 It just gives you a higher number of followers slapped onto your profile.